learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

 - `#network`: should return the network instance this show belongs to
 - `#actors_list`: Define a method in the `Show` class called `#actors_list` that returns an Array of the full names of each actor associated with the a show.
-  Remember, a show should have many actors through characters.
+  Remember, a show should have many actors through characters. **Hint**: it may help to use another association macro to access the actors for the show.

 #### Network